DeejayRevok/yandil/README.md

 dependency_filler = DependencyFiller(dependency_container)
 dependency_filler.fill(ClassWithDependencies)

-#At this point the class_with_dependencies instance will have the dependencies injected
+# At this point the class_with_dependencies instance will have the dependencies injected
 class_with_dependencies = ClassWithDependencies()
 ```

 ## What about abstractions?
-YADIL supports the usage of abstractions in the code and it will automatically inject the
+YANDIL supports the usage of abstractions in the code and it will automatically inject the
 abstraction implementation class if the abstraction only has one implementation defined.

 If the abstraction has multiple implementations defined there could be two scenarios: